 Historical Context: Early Days of the NFL

-To truly understand the rarity of forfeits in today's NFL, it's important to look back at the league's early days.
+To truly understand the rarity of forfeits in today's NFL, it helps to look back at the league's early days.
 The NFL, founded in 1920 as the American Professional Football Association (APFA), was initially a much more loosely organized entity than it is today.
 Teams came and went, rules were often inconsistent, and the overall level of professionalism was considerably lower.
-In this environment, forfeits were more common, often stemming from financial difficulties, player shortages, or disagreements between teams.
+Which means in this environment, forfeits were more common, often stemming from financial difficulties, player shortages, or disagreements between teams.
 These early forfeits, while not frequent, offer a glimpse into the challenges faced by the fledgling league as it sought to establish itself as a legitimate and sustainable sporting enterprise.

 Key Reasons for Forfeiture